Muragami/carrica/README.md

 and .release() decreases the ref count inside so it can be garbage collected.

 # Wren - the carrica module
-When you provide Wren code to the carrica VM, it has access to the following:
+When you provide Wren code to the carrica VM, it has access to the following module name "carrica":
 ```wren
 // this is a lua/host side table
 foreign class Table {